UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Implementing energy-saving habits at home can help you offset the potential rise in your monthly utility costs.

-Whenever you stream a movie, save photos to the cloud, or ask a smart assistant a quick question, those invisible digital actions require a very real physical cost on the power grid.
+Whenever you stream a movie, save photos to the cloud, or ask a smart assistant a quick question, those invisible digital actions require a very real physical cost on the local electric grid.
 Massive warehouses filled with blinking servers work around the clock to process our online lives, and their appetite for electricity is growing at a staggering pace.
-We want to break down exactly how much energy data centers use, why their expansion creates strain on local electrical grids, and what practical steps you can take to protect your household from rising utility bills.
+In fact, according to the Department of Energy, projected data center expansion means these facilities could consume up to 12% of total U.S. electricity by 2028.
+We want to break down exactly how much energy data centers use, why their rapid expansion and artificial intelligence infrastructure create strain on regional power supplies, and what actionable steps you can take to shield your household from rising utility bills.

 How Much Energy Do Data Centers Use?